ChristophKnabe/tool-instruction/maven-trustAnchors-problem.md

 3. Provide it for all Java applications: Define the environment variable <br>
 `JAVA_OPTS="$JAVA_OPTS -Djavax.net.ssl.trustStorePassword=changeit"`

 There are OS-dependent and multiple ways to define an environment variable, be it in a shell script, for one user, or for all users.
-Here I only explain how to do it on Ubuntu for one user.
+Here I only explain how to do it on Ubuntu for one user, but for Maven and SBT.
 Add the following line to the file `.profile` in your home directory:
 ```
 export JAVA_OPTS="$JAVA_OPTS -Djavax.net.ssl.trustStorePassword=changeit"
 ```